yunkee-lee/java-gc-test/notes.md

 # Garbage Collectors - G1GC & ZGC
-## Common Terminology
-- Stop-The-World (STW): halting all application threads

 ## G1GC
 - Garbage First Garbage Collector
-- reclaims heap during STW and GC pause
+- reclaims heap during Stop-The-World (STW, halting all application threads) and GC pause
 - geared towards consistently short STW times and more overall time in GC
 - a generational collector
 	- 2 types of heap in young generation (in order to weed out transient data that manages to survive through an epoch cycle or two)